West Bank: Key Information & Historical Context

 A Palestinian woman with a baby walks past Israeli soldiers as they storm the Old City of Hebron in the southern West Bank on 24 January during a weekly settler invasion that forces shopkeepers to close their businesses.
 [Mosab Shawer, ActiveStills]

-The Israeli military assaults involve hundreds of ground soldiers advancing in bulldozers and armoured vehicles, supported by fighter jets and drones that dropped bombs.
+The Israeli military assaults involve hundreds of ground soldiers advancing in bulldozers and armoured vehicles, supported by fighter jets and drones that drop bombs.

 ISRAELI SETTLEMENTS IN THE WEST BANK

 Israeli settlements are segregated housing units for Jewish Israelis built on Palestinian land in the West Bank and East Jerusalem.
-Israel’s settlements are intended to cement Israeli control over the Palestinian West Bank and East Jerusalem, and to prevent the establishment of a Palestinian state as part of a “two-state solution” peace agreement in Palestine/Israel.
+Israel’s settlements are intended to cement Israeli control over the Palestinian West Bank and East Jerusalem, and to prevent the establishment of a Palestinian state as part of a “two-state solution” peace agreement.

 All Israeli settlements in the West Bank are illegal under international law, and have been repeatedly condemned as such by the United Nations, the International Court of Justice, the International Committee of the Red Cross, and human rights organizations.

-With the exception of the administration of President Donald Trump, official United States policy has never accepted Israeli settlements as legal.
-Despite this, the US has effectively paid for Israel’s settlement enterprise by giving Israel billions of dollars in military and other funding annually–for decades.
+Prior to the administration of President Donald Trump, official United States policy has never accepted Israeli settlements as legal.
+Despite this, the US has effectively paid for Israel’s settlement enterprise by providing billions of dollars in military and other funding annually — for decades.

-As of 2024/25, there are about 350 illegal Israeli settlements on occupied Palestinian land—with approximately 750,000 illegal Israeli settlers living in the West Bank and in East Jerusalem.
+As of 2024/25, there were about 350 illegal Israeli settlements on occupied Palestinian land—with approximately 750,000 illegal Israeli settlers living in the West Bank and in East Jerusalem.

-Israeli “settlers” in the West Bank has become increasingly violent and militarized.
-Settlers are often heavily armed, violent religious extremists.
+Israeli “settlers” in the West Bank have become increasingly violent and militarized.
+They are often heavily armed, violent religious extremists.
 They build settlements surrounding Palestinian cities and towns, steal Palestinian land and water, separate Palestinian farmers from their fields, and shoot Palestinians outright.

 The settler population in the West Bank is growing faster than Israel’s overall population, with about 10 percent of Israel’s 6.8 million Jewish citizens living in these areas.
 Settlers receive Israeli citizenship and government subsidies that lower their cost of living.